 Humorous (for us, but painful for them) examples of disillusionment can be seen on old episodes of auditions for the TV show, American Idol.
-(Note the title, which itself is an illusion.)
+(Note the title, which points to the illusion of the glamor of being idolized by others.)
 Every season people who thought they were great singers were unceremoniously told that they could not sing by the judges.
 Someone had led these contestants to believe that they had great voices, and they believed it.
-They suffered under the illusion that they were wonderful, when they were actually awful.
-The judges disillusioned them.
-They were forced to face the truth about their singing ability.
+They lived in the illusion that they were wonderful, when they were actually awful.
+The judges disillusioned them, which forced them to face the truth about their singing ability.
 Many of them became angry and lashed out at the judges, declaring they did not know what they were doing.
-It was funny in one way, but tragic in another.
-In the last analysis, it was very necessary.
-Now they could get on with their lives rather than waste their time in the pursuit of a fantasy.
+It was meant to be funny, but it was also tragic and necessary.
+Afterward they would be able to move forward in their lives rather than waste their time in the pursuit of a fantasy.

-Most of us serve illusions of one sort or another, about ourselves, others, marriage, work, God… While counseling young couples who are preparing for marriage, I usually tell them that the man hopes his wife to be will never change, but the woman hopes to change her man.
-They both likely will be disappointed, or disillusioned.
-We try to put our best foot forward during the dating or courting process.
-After we tie the knot, we tend to relax into our “normal” way of doing things, which may be a surprise to the spouse.
+Most of us serve illusions of one sort or another regarding ourselves, others, marriage, work, God, and the world in which we live.
+While counseling young couples who are preparing for marriage, I usually inform them that the man hopes his wife to be will never change, but the woman hopes to change her man.
+They both likely will be disappointed or disillusioned.
+We try to put our best foot forward during the courting process.
+After we tie the knot, we tend to relax into our “normal” way of being and doing things, which may be an unwelcome surprise to the spouse.
 Sometimes young couples go into a marriage expecting that their spouses will be responsible for certain things, as they saw modeled in the home in which they grew up.
 I often ask the couple during counseling, “Who will clean the bathroom?”
 “Who will handle the finances?”
 “Who will wash the dishes?”
 “Who will do the cooking?”
 Where will you spend Christmas?
 Thanksgiving?
 Do you want children?
 How many?
 You get the point.
-These are things to talk about ahead of marriage to avoid unwelcome surprises.
+These are things to talk about ahead of marriage to avoid unwelcome surprises later.

-Many, if not all, of us, have illusions about God.
-It is popular today to imagine that God is all love – that he would never condemn anyone to hell.
+Most of us probably have illusions about God.
+It is popular today to imagine that God is all love and that he would never condemn anyone to hell.
 But that is not the God of the Bible, is it?
-When God revealed himself to Moses, he told him that his name is “I Am Who I Am.”
-Not “I Am Who You Want Me to Be.”
-This is very important, because, if we serve our illusion of God but not the real God, are we not idolators?
-Jesus is the Truth, not an illusion created by us to match what we want God to be.
-A big part of life, especially for the disciple, is coming to terms with who God really is and surrendering completely to him.
+When God revealed himself to Moses, he told him that his name is “I Am Who I Am,” not “I Am Who You Want Me to Be.”
+If we serve an illusion of who God is instead of the true God, are we not idolators?

-Illusions can work just the opposite, too.
-Some people labor under the illusion of inability and incompetence instead of believing that God can and will use them to do his work.
+Illusions work just the opposite.
+Some of us labor under the illusion of inability and incompetence instead of believing that God can and will use us to do his work.
 Moses was just such a man.
-Early in life, Moses felt called or sensed the inner desire to help the Israelites.
-He tried doing it in his own way, but was quickly thwarted and disillusioned.
-He fled to the desert where he spent decades tending sheep for this father-in-law on the back side of the desert.
+Early in life, Moses felt called to help the Israelites.
+He tried doing it in his own way, but was quickly rejected and became disillusioned.
+He fled to the desert where he spent decades tending sheep for this father-in-law.
 Then one day God appeared to him and commissioned him to go back to Egypt and liberate a nation.
 Moses came up with excuse after excuse.
-He had been so disillusioned in himself that he had lost faith in God.
+He had been so disillusioned in himself that he had lost faith in God, too.

-We are never to allow our disillusionment to spill over into unbelief.
+We should be careful to never to allow our disillusionment to spill over into unbelief.
+The Lord wants us to move away from self-confidence toward God confidence.

 Illusions are a type of lie that the Bible calls a “stronghold.”